Garage Apartments: How to Find Them in 2025

 • Convenience: If your apartment features an attached garage, you’ll have convenient access to your car, meaning no slogging in the rain or trying to remember how far down the road you parked last night.

 • Vehicle Protection: Storing your car in a garage means that it’s protected from the elements.
 There’s no snow to brush off or ice to scrape off in the winter months.
 Hail isn’t a problem either.
-Nor is any other potential disaster.
+Nor is there any other potential disaster.

 • Extra Space: Whether you want to turn your garage into the perfect home gym setup or you need a place to store your belongings, garages offer the extra square footage you’ll need to make it happen.